sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-10-13T18:55:19.000Z**
+**2023-10-14T09:39:09.000Z**

 \#LoadsheddingUpdate

-Friday,13 October 2023:
+Saturday, 14 October 2023:

-Due to the stable performance of the generation fleet with breakdowns currently at 13 384MW and planned maintenance at 6 510 MW of generation capacity, Stage 2 loadshedding will continue to be implemented from 16:00 until 05:00 and…
+As a result of improved generation capacity with breakdowns at 12 168MW and planned maintenance at 6 484 of generation capacity, loadsheddinng will remain suspended today until 16:00 on Sunday.

+Thereafter, Stage 2 loadshedding…